Back to jobs

 • Support the Academy’s environmental goals by promoting green cleaning practices, reducing waste, and researching and suggesting new and updated operational practices.

-Grounds and Living Roof Maintenance (Vendor Coordination)
+Grounds and Living Roof Maintenance (Contractor Coordination)

-• Manages the Academy's Landscape Supervisor
+• Manages the Academy's landscaping operation, overseeing landscaping contractors

 • Serve as the primary Academy contact for the contracted landscape maintenance provider, which manages all day-to-day landscape and living roof maintenance.